beZong/beZong/README.md

 | **Auto Classification** | | POPFile | | | |

-During 2014-10 to 2014-12, I checked many programming platforms, and then refined them to:
+During 2014-10 to 2014-12, I checked many programming platforms, and then refined my preferences to:
 * node-webkit, js
 * C#, C++, .NET
 * Java
 * Python

 Thanks the valuable tutorial at [The Jackal of Javascript](http://thejackalofjavascript.com), I finaly find enough building block to start with node-webkit.
-The first step for me would be adding WYSIWYG HTML editing capability to one of below that already has file system hierarchy features
+The first step for me would be adding WYSIWYG HTML editing capability to one of below that already have file system hierarchy features

 * **Node-Webkit File Player**
 * **CATS** (coding IDE)